anton-mel/WeensyOS/starter-code-rust/README.md

 # How to test

-Current implementation provides our own simple `cargo test` setup using standart `#[test_case]` implementation that outputs directly to the terminal via serial port.
+Current implementation provides our own simple `cargo test` setup using standart `#[test_case]` implementation that outputs directly to the terminal via serial port and quits qemu.
 Public test cases for the project 4/5 will be implement along way the development of WeensyOS.

 # Environment Configs